Spanberger leads Earle-Sears in early poll; political anxiety increases

 Methodology

-Interviewing for the Roanoke College Poll was conducted by the Institute for Policy and Opinion Research (IPOR) at Roanoke College in Salem, Virginia, between May 12 and May 19, 2025.
+The Roanoke College Poll was conducted by the Institute for Policy and Opinion Research (IPOR) at Roanoke College in Salem, Virginia, between May 12 and May 19, 2025.
+All data was collected by the Siena Research Institute at Siena University in Loudonville, New York.
 A total of 658 completed interviews came from random telephone calls and texts to 384 Virginians, and 274 responses were drawn from a proprietary online panel of Virginians.
 Interviews were conducted in English.
 Cellphones constituted 39% of the completed phone and text to web interviews.

 Questions answered by the sample of 658 respondents are subject to a weighted error margin (including design effect) of plus or minus 5.25% at a confidence level of 95%.
 This means that in 95 out of 100 samples such as the one used here, the results should be at most 5.25 percentage points above or below the figure obtained by interviewing all Virginians with a home telephone or a cellphone.
-Where the results of subgroups are reported, the error margin is higher.
+Where the results of subgroups are reported, the margin of error is higher.
+Sampling error is only one of many potential sources of error, and there may be other unmeasured error in this or any other public opinion poll.

 Quotas were used to ensure that different regions of the commonwealth were proportionately represented.
 The data were statistically weighted for gender, race and age.
 Weighting was done to match Virginia data in the 2023 one-year American Community Survey (ACS).
 The design effect was 1.994.